danielleroslund/danielleroslund/README.md

 ## 🧑‍💻 About Me

-I am a junior Full Stack Developer with hands-on experience building modern, scalable web applications using the Java and JavaScript ecosystems.
+I am a Junior Full Stack Developer with hands-on experience building modern web applications using Java, Spring Boot and React.

-On the backend side, I have hands-on experience using Java and Spring Boot to deliver robust and efficient RESTful API endpoints, backed by a Java certification covering object-oriented design, web service architecture, and secure application development.
-On the frontend side, I am proficient in React, and I've also worked professionally with AngularJS, migrating a large-scale application from AngularJS to React.
+During my latest internship, I worked on migrating a large enterprise application from AngularJS to React while also building a Python AI agent to automate parts of the migration process.

-Before development, I spent over 10 years in customer service and sales, which taught me how to understand users, communicate clearly, and solve problems under pressure.
-These are skills I now bring directly into how I build software.
+Before becoming a developer, I spent over 10 years in customer service and sales, giving me a strong user-focused mindset, clear communication skills and a practical approach to problem solving.

-I've developed projects involving authentication, CRUD operations, and full-stack applications with React and Spring Boot.
-To go deeper than frameworks, I'm also building databases, web servers, and other systems from scratch to strengthen my understanding of what happens under the hood.
+To deepen my understanding beyond frameworks, I'm currently building databases, web servers and other systems from scratch to better understand what happens under the hood.

 I am always eager to learn and improve my skills.
 I am seeking backend, frontend, or full-stack opportunities where I can keep growing as a developer.

-**Tech Stack:**
+**Tech Stack**
 Java • Spring Boot • REST API • React • AngularJS • JavaScript • HTML • CSS • MySQL • Python • Kotlin • C# • Git • Docker • Maven

 > 🚀 "Building software.
 Exploring systems.
 Understanding how things work beneath the surface."